The Mason Jar

 Everyone seems to have an opinion about the differences between Drew and Jesse, few notice the things they share.
 Can their relationship survive the scrutiny and judgement passed by everyone around them?
 And when one of Drew's bad choices shows up, will love be enough to help them survive the aftermath?

-Get Jesse's Smile for Kindle:
+Get Jesse's Smile for Kindle and in paperback: